-- (1) 1The consecutive international master/doctoral degree programme in 'Molecular Biology' is offered in a cooperation between the Faculty of Biology and Psychology, the Faculty of Medicine, the Faculty of Chemistry and the Faculty of Physics.
-2The lead institute is the Faculty of Biology and Psychology.
-This research-oriented degree programme involves cooperation by the Centre of Molecular Biosciences Göttingen (GZMB), the European Neuroscience Institute Göttingen (ENI), the Max Planck Institute for Biophysical Chemistry, the Max Planck Institute for Experimental Medicine and the German Primate Center, in particular through the provision of laboratory workplaces for students in the associated work groups. - (2) The provisions of the "General examination regulations for bachelor and master degree programmes as well as other degree programmes offered at the University of Göttingen" (APO) in their respectively valid versions shall apply to course sections I and IIa the consecutive international master/doctoral degree programme in 'Molecular Biology'. - (3) The provisions of the "Doctoral degree regulations in the mathematical-natural sciences graduate school at Georg-August-Universität Göttingen Georg-August University School of
+(1) The consecutive international master/doctoral degree programme in 'Neuroscience' is offered in a cooperation between the Faculty of Biology and Psychology, the Faculty of Medicine and the Faculty of Physics.
+The lead institute is the Faculty of Biology and Psychology.
+This researchoriented degree programme involves cooperation by the European Neuroscience Institute Göttingen (ENI), the Max Planck Institute for Biophysical Chemistry, the Max Planck Institute for Experimental Medicine, the Max Planck Institute for Dynamics and Self-Organization and the German Primate Center, in particular through the provision of laboratory workplaces for students in the associated work groups.

+(2) The provisions of the "General examination regulations for bachelor and master degree programmes as well as other degree programmes offered at the University of Göttingen" (APO) in their respectively valid versions shall apply in course sections I and IIa to the consecutive international master/doctoral degree programme in 'Neuroscience'.

+(3) The provisions of the "Doctoral degree regulations in the mathematical-natural sciences graduate school at Georg-August-Universität Göttingen - Georg-August University School of

-Science (GAUSS) -" (RerNatO) in their respectively valid versions shall apply to the consecutive international master/doctoral degree programme in 'Molecular Biology', course section IIb.
+Science (GAUSS) -" (RerNatO) in their respectively valid versions shall apply to the consecutive international master/doctoral degree programme in 'Neuroscience', course section IIb.

-(4) This regulation specifies additional provisions for the completion of the course of studies in the consecutive master/doctoral degree programme.
+(4) This regulation specifies the other provisions for the completion of the course of studies in the consecutive master/doctoral degree programme.